azurenoops/terraform-overlays-baseline/docs/deployment/landing-zone-github.md

 # Deploy a Mission Enclave Landing Zone using GitHub Actions

-This document provides guidance on how to deploy a [Mission Enclave Landing Zone starter](https://github.com/azurenoops/ref-scca-enclave-landing-zone-starter).
+This document provides guidance on how to deploy a [Mission Enclave Landing Zone starter](https://github.com/azurenoops/ref-scca-enclave-landing-zone-starter)using GitHub Actions.

 ## Prerequisites